An Improved Method for Coupling Hydrodynamics with Astrophysical Reaction Networks: Numerical Methodology

 We will need the density at times during the integration, which we construct as:

 As we are integrating this system we need to get the temperature, $T$, for the rate evaluations.
 We obtain this directly from internal energy, composition, and density using the equation of state.

 Our integrator also needs the Jacobian of the system, in terms of $\Uc^\prime$.
-This is different than the form of the Jacobian usually used in reaction networks.
+This is different than the form of the Jacobian usually used in reaction networks (we depend on $e$ instead of $T$).
 We describe the form of the Jacobian in Appendix \ref{sec:app:jacobian}.

 At the end of the integration, we can do the conservative update of momentum and energy.
 Momentum is straightforward, since there are no reactive sources:

 For total energy, we first need to isolate the reactive source for energy: